 The following applies to the “rph” PASSporT extension claim:

-The “rph” claim shall be of type “namespace”.
+The “rph” claim shall be of type “auth”.

-The “rph” claim “namespace” value validation shall be performed as follows:
+The “rph” claim “auth” value validation shall be performed as follows:

-The namespace value of the “resource-priority” header field shall be checked as the NS/EP NGN-PS identity to be validated if present.
+The “resource-priority” header field shall be checked as the NS/EP NGN-PS identity to be validated if present.

 If there are more than one namespace values, the verification service shall check each of them until it finds one that is valid.